 Bethan, who lost her daughter Erin

-Spending time with your baby after he’s born can be a precious time to create special memories and help you grieve.
+Spending time with your baby after they're born can be a precious time to create special memories and help you grieve.
 Your hospital may have a Cuddle Cot, which is a cot that keeps your baby cool.
-This slows down deterioration so that you can spend more time with him.
+This slows down deterioration so that you can spend more time with them.
+You may also be able to take your baby home in a cuddle cot if you wish.

 "Heidi, my angel was put straight into my arms while I lay on the operating table.
 She was perfect.
 She had dark hair, long fingers and big feet.
 She was beautiful.
 They took her away to clean her up and the next time I saw her she was dressed in a special Moses basket waiting for us.
 There are no words to describe how utterly lost you feel at that point.
 I needed to grieve.
 I needed to go into a quiet room and completely break down."

-Rachel, who lost her daughter Heidi at 29 weeks (Read Rachel's story here)
+Rachel, who lost her daughter Heidi.
+Read Rachel's story.

 We also have more information about what to expect in the next few days and weeks, including coping with the physical effects of the birth, such as your milk coming in and postnatal care.

-If you are worried about the practicalities of what happens next, please read our section on the practical issues, such as registering your baby.
+If you're worried about the practicalities of what happens next, please read our section on the practical issues, such as registering your baby.